 This includes providing equality for people in the court system with representation so that they can have their voices heard in a culturally appropriate and empathetic manner.
 It’s about empowering these clients and delivering long term, sustainable outcomes.
 When you look at child protection, for example, we see the multi-generational effects of this, and going to court is just a band aid.
 We need this holistic wraparound service where we support and empower on a more foundational level, so that we can get these families out of the system and keep them out.
 So that’s what drives me to Community Legal.

-OCM: And top of that community legal work you’ve clearly learnt to work within the nuances of Aboriginal and Torres Strait Islander culture.
+OCM: With all your experience here you’ve clearly learnt to work within the nuances of Aboriginal and Torres Strait Islander culture.

 Leah: It’s been interesting – I’ve learned more in my time here than I think I would have learned anywhere else.
 I’ve been able to do it, practically, by going into community.
 And every single community is different.
 They all have their little differences, and it’s about respecting those individual communities and the cultures within those communities.
 I’ve been extremely privileged to have I lived up in the Torres Strait briefly when we established the office up there, and I did that specifically so that I could kind of immerse myself in the community and really get an eye on what is the culture and what is the vibe in that region so I could better deliver for that region.
 But yes, it’s a challenge, but it’s not a challenge that I shy away from.
 It’s something that I embrace and I’m always learning.
 You know, I’ve got so much respect for these communities and consider working with them a privilege.